deepset-ai/haystack-experimental/README.md

 pipe.run(...)
 ```

+## Documentation

+Documentation for `haystack-experimental` can be found [here](https://docs.haystack.deepset.ai/reference/haystack-experimental-api)

 ## Implementation

 Experiments should try to replicate the namespace of the core package.
 For example, a new generator: